microsoft/terminal/doc/specs/drafts/#5916 - Triggers/#5916 - Triggers.md

       - This is a dupe of some of the above, honestly.
 Either [#5916] or [#8849]
 * [x] [#6969] Let terminal consumers provide click handlers and pattern recognizers for buffer text
 * [x] [#11901] IPv6 links can not be Ctrl+Clicked
+* [x] Probably don't do this for the alt buffer?
+Make it per-trigger if they work in the alt buffer?

+Not addressed as a part of this spec:

 * [ ] [#8294] Add a setting to configure display of auto detected links, normally and on hover

-* [ ] Probably don't do this for the alt buffer?
-Make it per-trigger if they work in the alt buffer?
+We'll probably want to come back and seperately spec how users can control the appearance of both auto-detected clickable text, and links that are manually emitted to the Terminal (via OSC 8).
+This may be increasingly relevant, as this spec will introduce new ways for users to make text clickable.

 ## Solution Design

-[TODO!]: # TODO! this was a draft from a comment.
-Polish.

-Example JSON:
+To support "triggers", we'll add a new object to the profile settings called `triggers`.
+This is an array of objects that describe

+1. What string to match on for running the trigger
+2. What to do when that match is found.

+Let's start with an example blob of JSON:

 ```jsonc
 "triggers":[